therealsphinx/support.balsamiq.com/content/plugins/maximumrevisions.md

 ---

-Are you getting the following error message when trying to save your file in Mockups 3 for Google Drive?
+Are you getting the following error message when trying to save your file in Balsamiq for Google Drive?

 ![](https://media.balsamiq.com/img/support/prodfaqs/revisions.png)